 Christopher G. Byers, DVM, DACVECC, DACVIM(SAIM), CVJ

 This course covers opioid prescribing by veterinarians in precise detail and provides participants with a broad range of expert level knowledge on subjects including DEA laws and regulations, identifying and stopping misuse, and more.
-It is designed to fulfill the continuing education requirements for all states that have mandated 3 CE hours on Controlled Drugs, which include: Arizona, Illinois, Nebraska, and Wyoming.
+It is designed to fulfill the continuing education requirements for all states that have mandated 2 CE hours on Controlled Drugs, which include: Indiana, Maryland, New York, North Carolina, South Carolina, Tennessee, and Texas.
 Does your state require 1 hour CE?
-See: DRIP001-2021: Opioid 411 (1 Credit) Self-Study Does your state require 2 hours CE?
-See: DRIP002-2021: Opioid 411 (2 Credit) Self-Study To earn a certificate of completion the participant must complete all learning modules and score 80% or better on the end-of-course test.
-Completion of the course will take a minimum of 139 minutes.
-Participants must complete the participation requirements by December 31, 2021 to be eligible for a certificate.
+See: Opioid 411 (1 CE Hour) (DRIP001) Self-Study Does your state require 3 hours CE?
+See: Opioid 411 (3 CE Hours) (DRIP003) Self-Study If you are unsure if your state requires continuing education on this topic, click here for more information.
+If you are unsure if your state requires continuing education on this topic, click here for more information.
+To earn a certificate of completion the participant must complete all learning modules and score 80% or better on the end-of-course test.
+Completion of the course will take a minimum of 127 minutes.
+Participants must complete the participation requirements by June 30, 2022 to be eligible for a certificate.
 To learn more about the requirements for earning a non-interactive CE certificate, please refer to Non-Interactive CE Certificate Requirements.
 Learning Objectives:

 Upon completion of the course, the participant should be able to

 - understand the gravity of the Opioid Crisis in America.

 - understand the sequlea of events for addiction.

 - understand the source of opioids fueling the crisis.

 - identify the applicable DEA rules and regulations regarding controlled drugs in veterinary practices.

 - create systems to prevent diversion and misuse.